Sadiq53/assignment/README.md

-Secure Account Dashboard with Real-Time Monitiring

-so this project is based on user security where user can securely have access to thier data and can login logout securely, it includes authentication as no other one can directly access without creating account to get into website the user mustr craete account and after login can do furthur activity user can see their last login logout information and can see device information too, user must know that this project/website is based on their data/information security so they have to login carefully as user failed login attemtp more than 3/three times it should lead to stop their activity for a minute and reduce their efficiency, my website also include admin dash board where admin gave all access of users admin can watch over every activity done by user like login information, logout information and device information etc, admin can manage user data and can block/unblock user....

-About

-so this project is all based on user security, user authorisation and user authentication it's purpose is to make user feel safe when they come to this site, purpose is to make user trust so they can relie on our website...

-Features
+This project prioritizes user information security, providing a secure environment for users to access their data with robust authentication measures in place.
+Users are required to create an account to access the website, ensuring controlled access.
+Once logged in, users can engage in various activities securely.

+Key features include:

+1. Authentication: Users must create an account to log in, preventing unauthorized access.
+2. Secure Login/Logout: Users can securely log in and out of the platform.
+3. Access Monitoring: Users can view their login/logout history and device information, enhancing transparency and control over their data.
+4. Account Protection: Security measures are implemented, such that after three unsuccessful login attempts, the user's account is temporarily blocked for a minute to safeguard against unauthorized access attempts and maintain efficiency.

+Additionally, the project incorporates an administrative dashboard, granting administrators comprehensive access to user data and activities.
+Administrators can monitor user login/logout history, view device information, and manage user data effectively.
+They hold the authority to permanently block or unblock users as necessary, ensuring overall system integrity and security.

+This project focuses on enhancing user security, trust, and reliability through robust authentication and authorization mechanisms.
+Its primary goal is to instill a sense of safety and confidence in users during their interactions with the platform.

+Key Features:

-1. User Authentication and Authorization: Secure login and logout functionality with token-based authentication.
-Users have access to their dashboard to view personal details and activity.
+1. User Authentication and Authorization: The platform offers secure login and logout capabilities, utilizing token-based authentication for enhanced security.
+Users can access their personalized dashboard to manage personal information and track activity securely.
-2. Admin Dashboard: Admins can monitor user activity, block/unblock users, and have access to all user data.
+2. Admin Dashboard: Administrators have comprehensive oversight, enabling them to monitor user activity, manage user accounts (including blocking/unblocking), and access all user data for efficient management.
-3. Redux Integration: Redux is used to manage state and prevent unnecessary API calls, enhancing performance and scalability.
+3. Redux Integration: Redux integration optimizes state management, minimizing unnecessary API calls and bolstering performance and scalability.

-Technologies Used
+Technologies Utilized:

 Frontend:

-1. React
+• React
-2. Redux
+• Redux

 Backend:

-1. Node.js
+• Node.js
-2. Express.js
+• Express.js
-3. MongoDB
+• MongoDB
-4. jsonwetoken for token based authentication
+• JSON Web Token (JWT) for token-based authentication
-5. sha1 for hashing and to secure user password
+• SHA-1 for password hashing to fortify user security

-Getting Started
+Getting Started:
-so i have provided this link you can easily get pull of this code and must run command "npm i" to get the other add on libraries
+To begin, follow these steps:

+1. Clone the repository from the provided link and execute the command 'npm i' to install additional dependencies.
-1. run assignment file in cmd "npm run dev"
+2. Run the assignment file using the command 'npm run dev'.
-2. run backend file in cmd "nodemon app" or "node app.js"
-3. make sure database has connected to backend
-4. you cannot directly enter you to register first
-5. after that go to my profile where you can watch over you data of login/logout and info of device
-6. to login into admin panel url is "/adminlogin"
-7. email and password for admin login : { email : admin@gmail.com, password : 672004}
-8. go to my profile and then you can see all access and i am working on it for more
+3. Launch the backend server by executing 'nodemon app' or 'node app.js' in the command prompt.
+4. Ensure successful database connection before proceeding.
+5. Users must register before accessing the platform.
+6. Upon registration, users can navigate to their profile to review login/logout records and device information.
+7. Access the admin panel via '/adminlogin'.
+8. Use the provided email and password ('admin@gmail.com', '672004') to log in as an administrator.
+9. Explore the admin dashboard to leverage advanced functionalities, with ongoing enhancements in progress.